BMCDad/orbiter-blender/README.md

 ### Orbiter Mesh Import
 Import an Orbiter mesh file by selecting 'File - Import - Orbiter Mesh Import' inside Blender.

 A new Blender scene will be created with the name of the mesh file.
-Axis values are treated as explaned above, with _Y_ and _Z_ coordinates swapped.
+By default, axis values are treated as explaned above, with _Y_ and _Z_ coordinates swapped.
+Disable this swap by un-checking the Swap YZ Axis option on the import screen.

 A node based material will be created for each unique Material + Texture combination found in the mesh file.
 The import process will look for textures in the Orbiter\Textures\ folder, so if you have renamed your Orbiter folder the import may fail.